laiyipkhen/BrainTumorSegmentation/README.md

 # BrainTumorSegmentation
-Perform segmentation on MRI image of Brain Tumor using deep learning model Unet
+Perform segmentation on MRI images of Brain Tumor using deep learning model Unet